Hydrosys4/Master/README.md

 More details can be found on my webpage https://hydrosysblog.wordpress.com/
 #

 For installation please download the installer in the bash folder and run it on the fresh installation of the raspbian jessie lite.
+Before installation please remember to enable the camera (if you are using the raspicam).
+Camera canbe enables using the raspi-config command and searching for camera.
+Below the required steps to install the hydrosys4 on you jessie raspbian lite:

 wget https://raw.githubusercontent.com/Hydrosys4/Master/master/bash/install_hydrosys4.sh